-Specifies a valid mbuf type from the /usr/include/sys/mbuf.h file. type
+Specifies a valid mbuf type from the /usr/include/sys/mbuf.h file. type size Specifies the size of the external cluster to attach.
+Valid sizes are in the /usr/include/sys/mbuf.h file.

 The m getclustm service allocates an mbuf structure of the specified type.
 If successful, the m_getclustm service then attempts to attach a cluster of the indicated size (specified by the size parameter) to the mbuf structure.
-If the buffer pool is empty and the wait parameter is set to M_WAIT, the m_get service does not return until an mbuf structure is available.
+If the buffer pool is empty and the wait parameter is set to M_WAIT, the m get service does not return until an mbuf structure is available.
 Interrupt handlers should call this service only with the wait parameter set to M DONTWAIT.